 Here I am covering the modern and practical classification of Roads, that we see across the globe:

-The smart motorways are almost 200% captured by the advance CCTV cameras so the control centre gets information within few seconds and act accordingly if there is any accident or an emergency.
-VMS signs are activated and “Red X” signs are activated for few kilometres to stop the vehicles using a lane.
+The smart motorways are almost 200% captured by the advanced CCTV cameras so the control centre gets information within a few seconds and acts accordingly if there is any accident or an emergency.
+VMS signs are activated and “Red X” signs are activated for a few kilometres to stop the vehicles using a lane.

 Regional roads connect cities to cities or even state to state sometimes.
 However, these roads are generally not designed as “access-controlled” roads.
 That’s why these roads pass through the small towns, and, on many occasions, it provides direct access to side roads via T-junction or T-junction with ghost island.

-Although most of the drivers prefer high-speed motorways or freeways if travelling for long distance but sometimes regional roads are much more pleasant to drive because the landscape and flavour changes quite frequently on regional roads whereas on motorways, the visuals don’t change that frequently and sometimes creates a monotonous visual to the drivers and this would also lead to reducing the alertness of the driver and may trigger momentary fatigue.
+Although most the drivers prefer high-speed motorways or freeways if travelling for long distances but sometimes regional roads are much more pleasant to drive because the landscape and flavour change quite frequently on regional roads whereas on motorways, the visuals don’t change that frequently and sometimes create a monotonous visual to the drivers and this would also lead to reducing the alertness of the driver and may trigger momentary fatigue.

-Hope this blog gives you a different perspective of road classification that we see across the globe.
+Hope this blog gives you a different perspective on road classification that we see across the globe.

 Please share your views.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
 Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.

 Copyright © 2024 Gurukul of Civil Engineers | All Right Reserved | Design & Developed By Ntier Infotech India.